Haiwan Yi Hao 2010

 After 3 cups, some umami arrives and I’m feeling satisfying hou yuns.

-Fourth/fifth cups are delicious and very juicy: I obviously love that bright acidity in pu’erh, but it’s not so common.
+Fourth/fifth cups are delicious and very juicy: I love that bright acidity in pu’erh, but it’s not so common.
 Of course.

 Huigan is more obvious now.
 Retronasal sweetness all the way.
 Cool!